 Fast customer service is essential for keeping customers satisfied.
 The aim of fast customer service is to quickly and effectively provide customers with solutions and answers to their questions.
 When you value customer time, they’ll be more likely to remain loyal to your business and keep coming back.

-3. What is delivering excellent customer service?
+3. What is the best customer service?